clvx/personal/content/posts/k8s-devenvs.md

 +++

-This post is inspired from a lot of conversations with an ex-colleague a couple of years back and were resurrected by the [mirrord project](https://github.com/metalbear-co/mirrord).
+This post is inspired from a lot of conversations with an ex-colleague a couple of years back and was resurrected by the [mirrord project](https://github.com/metalbear-co/mirrord).

 > The first thing to understand is I just want to deploy something, hit the ingress and get my feature live.
 SO, WHY IS THIS SO HARD?